9th Annual Building Resilience Through Private-Public Partnerships Conference

 - Saving Small Business from a World on Fire

 - From the land down under to the rolling hills of Sonoma Valley, wildfires have destroyed small businesses across the globe.
-This session will shed light on how creating networks of support for impacted businesses can rejuvenate the local economy and enable small employers to build back better.
+This session will shed light on how creating support networks for impacted businesses can help rejuvenate the local economy and enable small employers to build back better.

 - Remarks by the U.S. Small Business Administration on the State of Small Business